How much does an SSDI lawyer cost? SSDI attorney fees can range from $0 to about $6,000, but they only get paid if your application is successful.

 Separate from the SSDI lawyer’s fees, though, there could be some incidental costs associated with your case.

 For instance, your lawyer may need to request certain types of records that support your claim, such as medical records from a hospital or doctor’s office.
 Some institutions may provide these records for free, but others will not, and your lawyer may have to pay postage and copying expenses in order to get these documents.

 So while an SSDI lawyer cannot charge an upfront fee for their legal services, they may ask you to pay a small amount upfront in order to cover these costs.
 These costs generally total no more than $100-200 over the course of a case, though.

 Also, many SSDI lawyers do not ask clients to pay for these expenses in advance, and will instead ask you to reimburse them at the end of the case.
-Your fee agreement will address who is responsible for paying legal costs.
+In addition to setting out your SSDI attorney's fees, your fee agreement will address who is responsible for paying legal costs.

-Second, if your claim is successful, the cost will generally be 25% of your backpay award up to a maximum of $6,000.
+Second, if your claim is successful, the SSDI attorney's fees will generally be 25% of your backpay award.
+And due to Social Security disability attorney fee limits, SSDI lawyers' fees generally cannot exceed a maximum of $6,000.

-And third, SSA will typically pay your lawyer directly from your backpay award.
+Third, the SSA will typically pay your SSDI lawyer's fees directly from your backpay award.
 As discussed, you may be responsible for some moderate costs including copying or postage expenses, but your fee agreement will cover who is responsible for paying these legal costs (and when).